Emersont1/itchio/Readme.md

 itch-download --download-game

 # For the --download-game argument, skips the check to see if the title is currently owned
-# In practice this free files only
+# In practice this downloads free files only
 itch-download --skip-library-load
 ```